 “花束” by Kyoto’s Emerald Four will be the last song I love this year.
 The kind of love where I can’t stop thinking about it.
 And it’s comforting.
 To say I love you.
 I love you so much.
 I hum you in my head almost always.
 Always.
 This is a word we use.
 Forever.
 I’ve learned all the words to this song.
 I don’t know what they mean.
 But I can feel them.
 When I sing them out loud, I fit my voice to them.
 To you.
 We fit each other well.
 I carry them inside me.
 You.
 When I am so fragile they carry me through.
 I can tell them.
 I tell you.
 Don’t forget.
 We ask each other not to forget.
 We promise not to forget.
 I won’t forget.
 I promise.
 These are the words we use.
 There is so much to wait for.
 So much potential and so much nothingness.
 Patience is like thick smoke.
 I want to be patient.
 Your words help me move through the smoke.
 You do.
 What am I speaking about?
 I know.
 I’m speaking about a tiny throne.
 I’m speaking about pressing our hands together.
 I’m speaking about a seed that I’ve hidden under my tongue.
 It grows so slowly.
 I forget it’s there.
 I remember it’s there.
 I speak to it, to them, to you.
 I feel better when I do.
-It grows down my throat.
-Out of.
-They do.
-You do.
-I can feel it.
-New things will happen, but I’ll keep humming you.
+I’ll keep humming you.
 I’ll keep learning.
 I’ll remember.
 Them.
 Forever you.